Sher Bagga: Premise

 Dilsher, a simple village man from Punjab, has set out to meet his fiancé in London.
 Before meeting her, he bumps into the hot headed Gulab, a single child of divorced parents, embittered by the experience of her parents and searching for true love.
-But their meeting takes an unconventional turn when they (unintentionally) end up sharing intimacy for one night.
+But their meeting takes an unconventional turn when they (unintentionally) end up sharing intimacy for one night which results into an unexpected pregnancy.
 What follows is a story of realization for both as they experience that they are each other’s true love.